Foundations of Descriptive and Inferential Statistics

 \section{$\boldsymbol{t}$--distribution with $n$ degrees of freedom}

-\lb{sec:tverteil} The non-reproductive one-parameter $\boldsymbol{t}${\bf --distribution with} $\boldsymbol{n}$ {\bf degrees of freedom} was discovered by the English statistician \href{http://www-history.mcs.st-and.ac.uk/Biographies/Gosset.html}{William Sealy Gosset (1876--1937)}.
-Somewhat irritating the scientific community, he published his findings under the pseudonym of ``Student''; cf. Student (1908)~\ct{stu1908}.
-Consider two stochastically independent random variables, $Z \sim N(0;1)$ and $X \sim \chi^{2}(n)$, satisfying the indicated distribution laws.
+\lb{sec:tverteil} The non-reproductive one-parameter $\boldsymbol{t}$\textbf{--distribution with} $\boldsymbol{n}$ \textbf{degrees of freedom} was discovered by the English statistician \href{http://www-history.mcs.st-and.ac.uk/Biographies/Gosset.html}{William Sealy Gosset (1876--1937)}.
+Intending to some extent to irritate the scientific community, he published his findings under the pseudonym of ``Student;'' cf. Student (1908)~\ct{stu1908}.
+Consider two stochastically independent one-dimensional random variables, $Z \sim N(0;1)$ and $X \sim \chi^{2}(n)$, satisfying the indicated distribution laws.
 Then the quotient random variable defined by \be \fbox{$\displaystyle T:=\frac{Z}{\sqrt{X/n}} \sim t(n) \ , \quad\text{with}\quad n \in \mathbb{N} \ , $} \ee is $t$--distributed with $df=n$ degrees of freedom.